3 hacks to simplify your accounts payable process flow

 Hack #1: Use digital tools to reclaim control of your numbers

-Implementing an accounts payable automation solution is not just about replacing manual, paper-based and broken processes with a digital workflow.
-One of the first benefits you’ll experience is that all information that used to sit on people’s desks, inboxes, or worse, in unopened envelopes, is now available in digital format.
+Implementing an accounts payable automation solution is not just about replacing manual, paper-based and broken processes with a workflow.
+One of the first benefits you’ll experience is that information that used to sit on people’s desks, inboxes, or worse, in unopened envelopes, is now available in digital format.

-Making your data more easily accessible enables the accounts payable team to increase their internal rank and become a key player for the finance team, supporting with real-time data for crucial financial reports.
+Making your data more easily accessible enables the accounts payable team to increase their internal reputation and become a key player for the finance team, supporting them with real-time data for crucial financial reports.
 For example, AP’s data will improve the accuracy of cash flow forecasts by foreseeing upcoming payments of invoices that are currently in process and not yet in the ERP system.

 Hack #2: Automate repetitive tasks

 The most efficient way to perform a task is not doing it!
 This is particularly true for the accounts payable process.
 There are so many tasks that the AP team performs over and over again: invoice processing that includes coding a repeat invoice the same way each month, sending it to the same approver every time, or mapping it to a purchase order line by line.

 These tasks (and many more) can be automated by an accounts payable automation solution, freeing up AP resources for more value added work.
 Start off by mapping out the current process and identifying which steps may be automated by applying business rules and logic in the system.
 This will look a bit different if you are handling order-based invoices or non-order-based invoices.